Eashani/Twitter-Data-Analysis-NLP/README.md

 In the `shared` dir, issue the following command:

-`conda create -y -c conda-forge --name any_name jupyter matplotlib tweepy`
+`conda create -y -c conda-forge --name any_name jupyter matplotlib tweepy pandas emoji wordcloud gensim pyLDAvis`

 You will use this command if you are creating or modifying (more packages) the `any_name` env.